Re: [xsl] Copy results

 the optimal way to place result-document output in two locations.
 So

-far, I have been offered no quantified reason for doing what I propose
+far, I have been offered no quantified reason for not doing what I

 However, I can think of one or two possible issues.
 XSLT garbage

-collection, for example, may not - for reasons I may be unaware of -
+collection, for example, may be unhappy - for reasons that I am

 There may be error handling issues that people have encountered